Batman: Year One: Plot

-Billionaire Bruce Wayne returns home to Gotham City after 12 years abroad, training for his eventual one-man war against crime.
-James Gordon moves to Gotham City with his wife, Barbara Gordon, after a transfer from Chicago.
-Both are swiftly acquainted with the corruption and violent atmosphere of the city.
-Gordon tries to focus on purging corruption from the Gotham City Police Department after witnessing his partner, Detective Arnold John Flass, abuse his power as a cop.
-Unfortunately, several officers led by Flass beat him on orders from his corrupt superior, Commissioner Gillian Loeb.
+Billionaire Bruce Wayne returns home to Gotham City after twelve years abroad, training for his eventual one-man war against crime.
+James "Jim" Gordon moves to Gotham with his wife, Barbara, after a transfer from Chicago.
+Both are swiftly acquainted with the corrupt and violent atmosphere of the city.
+Gordon tries to focus on purging corruption from the Gotham City Police Department after witnessing his partner, Arnold Flass, abuse his power as a cop.
+Unfortunately, several officers led by Flass beat him on orders from his superior, Commissioner Gillian Loeb.
 In revenge, Gordon tracks Flass down, beats him, and leaves him naked and handcuffed in the snow.

 Bruce believes he is still unprepared to fight against crime despite having the skills he learned abroad.
-He goes in disguise on a surveillance mission in Gotham's red-light district, but is reluctantly drawn into a brawl with several prostitutes, Holly Robinson and Selina Kyle.
-Two police officers shoot Bruce on sight and take him away in their patrol car.
-Bruce breaks free, flees from the scene, and returns to Wayne Manor barely alive.
+He goes in disguise on a surveillance mission in Gotham's red-light district but is reluctantly drawn into a brawl with several prostitutes, including Holly Robinson and Selina Kyle.
+Two crooked police officers shoot Bruce on sight and take him away in their patrol car.
+Bruce breaks free, subdues the cops, flees from the scene, and returns to Wayne Manor barely alive.
 He sits before his father's bust, requesting guidance in his war against crime.
-A bat suddenly crashes through a window and settles on the bust, inspiring him to save Gotham as Batman.
+A bat suddenly crashes through a window and settles on the bust, inspiring Bruce to save Gotham as Batman.

-Crimes significantly decline after weeks of Bruce striking as Batman.
-He even goes after Flass, who is in the middle of accepting a bribe from Jefferson Skeevers, a drug dealer of Carmine Falcone.
-Batman interrupts a dinner party held at the mansion of Gotham's mayor and announces that everyone in the party shall be brought to justice for their crimes someday.
-Infuriated by Batman's threats, Loeb orders Gordon and GCPD Sergeant Sarah Essen to arrest him.
-The two cops later come across a runaway truck that nearly hits an old lady.
-Batman manages to save the lady's life while Gordon stops the truck.
-Batman then flees into an abandoned building which Loeb orders a bomb dropped on.
-He also sends in a SWAT team led by a trigger-happy commander, Branden, to kill any survivors left in the building.
+With Bruce striking as Batman for weeks, street crime significantly declines.
+Even Flass is attacked while in the middle of accepting a bribe from Jefferson Skeevers, a drug dealer of Carmine Falcone.
+Sometime later, Bruce infiltrates the mansion of Gotham's mayor as Batman where he threatens all the dinner party guests, including Loeb and Falcone.
+Loeb immediately orders Gordon and GCPD Sergeant Sarah Essen to arrest Batman.
+The two cops and Batman eventually cross paths as they separately prevent an incident of an old lady getting hit by a runaway truck from happening.
+Soon after, Batman is forced to flee into an abandoned building where Loeb orders a bomb dropped on.
+A SWAT team led by a trigger-happy commander, Branden, is sent in to kill any survivors left in the building.
 Batman uses a signal device to attract a swarm of bats from the Batcave as his only route to escape.
-After witnessing Batman in action, Selina is inspired to don a costume of her own and begin a life of crime.